fedebotu/clone-anonymous-github/README.md

 git clone https://github.com/fedebotu/clone-anonymous-github.git && cd clone-anonymous-github
 python3 src/download.py --url [YOUR_ANONYMOUS_GITHUB_URL]
 ```

+## Known "Bugs"

+- The maximum number of downloads is exceeded: (also in [this PR](https://github.com/fedebotu/clone-anonymous-github/pull/5)), there are limitations on the number of downloads every 15 minutes from the same IP address.
+If this happens, either wait or change your IP (i.e., with a VPN).

 ## Contribute
 Feel free to raise issues and submit pull requests! :D